About David Killick

 Noah Thomas (2008) Seventeenth-Century Metallurgy on the Spanish Colonial Frontier: Transformations of Technology, Identity and Value.
 Noah lives in Ventura, California, marketing wind turbines and playing jazz trumpet and theramin.
 His PhD research was funded by NSF Grant 0606747 and by a predoctoral fellowship from the Mellon Foundation.

 Khaled al-Bashaireh (2008) Chronology and Technological Styles of Nabataean and Roman Plasters at Petra (Jordan).
 (Co-supervised with Greg Hodgins, AMS Radiocarbon Laboratory).
-Khaled is a Professor in the Department of Archaeology and Anthropology at Yarmouk University, Jordan.
+Khaled is a Vice Dean of the Faculty of Archaeology and Anthropology at Yarmouk University, Jordan.
 His PhD research was funded by NSF Grant 0808885.

 Aniko Bezur (2003).
 Variability in Sican Copper Alloy Artifacts: Its Relation to Material Flow Patterns During the Middle Sican Period in Peru, AD 900-1100.
 Aniko's PhD was in Materials Science and Engineering, and was co-supervised by William Davenport, Izumi Shimada, Nancy Odegaard and myself after the death of her original supervisor, David Kingery.
 Her PhD research was funded by NSF Grant 9903215.
 Aniko is Director of Scientific Research in the Center for Conservation and Preservation, Yale University.